tumashu/org2web/README.md

        :personal-duoshuo-shortname "tumashu-website"
        :web-server-port 7654))

-[pyim](https://github.com/tumashu/pyim) 's org-webpage [config](https://github.com/tumashu/pyim/blob/master/pyim-devtools.el) is a more complex example.
+[pyim](https://github.com/tumashu/pyim) 's owp [config](https://github.com/tumashu/pyim/blob/master/pyim-devtools.el) is a more complex example.

 You can find more config options and theirs default values by commands: